felipewarchelski/felipewarchelski/README.md

 ### Hi there! 👋

-- 👀 I’m currently searching for employment
+- 👀 I'm open to collaborating on interesting projects as a developer
 - 💻 I’m currently learning HTML, CSS, JS and Java
 - 📚 I'm coursing Computer Science at UniCuritiba University